winglang/wing/docs/contributing/01-start-here/07-wingsdk.md

 * [JSII] is a tool we used to compile the SDK.
 JSII is a wrapper over TypeScript that makes it possible to use the SDK in other languages like Python, Java, C#, and Go.
 This is made possible through extra type checks.
 In practice, the main difference from ordinary TypeScript is that you cannot use advanced TypeScript types like `Partial` or generics in public APIs.
 * [Projen] is a tool used to manage project configuration files.
 It uses the `.projenrc.ts` file to generate `package.json` and other files.
 You can modify it and run `npx projen` to regenerate the resources.
 If you are not touching configuration files, you can totally ignore this.

-Everything in the SDK can be built by running `npm run build` from `libs/wingsdk`.
+Everything in the SDK can be built by running `pnpm run build` from `libs/wingsdk`.
 You can also run `npm run test` to just run tests.

 In order to work on the source code, you will need to the build at least once so that TypeScript bindings for Terraform resources will be automatically generated.
 These files are not checked in because they are quite large.